-We’ve used ready-made shortcrust pastry to make these sausage rolls extra easy but you can make your own pastry, shortcrust or rough puff, if you have more time.
 Vary the size of the sausage rolls to suit the occasion.
-Big ones are ideal for family meals, medium-sized work for picnics and lunchboxes and bite-sized sausage rolls are perfect for parties – but make extra because everyone will come back for more!
+Big ones are ideal for family meals, medium-sized are perfect for a picnic and lunch box fillers and bite-sized sausage rolls make for ideal party food – but make extra because everyone will come back for more!

 They’re handy to keep in the freezer, so why not make double quantity and freeze some to bake another day?
 They can be baked from frozen; just allow 5-10 mins extra cooking time.

 Although this might seem like the most difficult bit, it is actually quite simple.
 Once you have rolled your pastry out in to a square (around 37cm in diameter), cut it in half so you have two rectangles.

 You then want to place the sausage meat down the centre of the longest part of the rectangle.
 Make sure you don’t put too much sausage meat in at this stage or you will find it difficult to roll them.
 You want the meat to take up a quarter to a third of the width and not be piled too high – roughly the thickness of one normal sausage.

 Next, place egg wash on the pastry either side of the sausage and roll over one side to meet the other.
 Press down firmly so that the two sides of pastry stick together – you can do this with a fork or side of a knife to make a decorative pattern.

 How to make sausage rolls from scratch?